How do we make sense of data and help organisations and researchers exploit its value?

 Assessments

 MSc Data Science is assessed entirely online.
-We use a range of assessment methods throughout your degree, including online tests, essays and projects.
+You’ll have a range of assessment methods throughout your degree, including online tests, essays and projects.

-Each 15-credit course that is part of this degree is delivered intensively.
+Each 15-credit course that is part of this degree is taught intensively (around 40 hours per week) for three weeks.

 Each course:

-- is delivered over three weeks, followed by an assessment
+• is taught for three weeks, followed by an assessment

-- takes around 150 hours of study and assessment time to complete
+• totals around 150 hours of study and assessment time

-- will require around 40 hours per week of study time for three weeks, including preparing for assessments.
+• takes around 40 hours per week to complete, including preparing for assessments.

 This is an indicative guide to the time required for a typical student at this level to achieve the learning outcomes.